fmtlib/fmt/doc/syntax.md

 The `L` flag selects locale-sensitive formatting for numeric types.
-The formatter inspects the C++ locale supplied to the formatting function (or the global locale, if none was passed) and inserts the locale's digit grouping characters and — for floating-point values — its radix character.
+The formatter inspects the C++ locale supplied to the formatting function (or the global locale, if none was passed) and inserts the locale's digit grouping characters and — for floating-point values — its decimal point.
 The flag has no effect on non-numeric types.

 ```c++